Unifying reciprocal and real space atomic dynamics in dilute gases

-In addition to these ``real" particles, kinetic theory has also been monumental in describing thermodynamic and transport properties in solids in terms of ``quasi-particles" in reciprocal space (frequency and wavevector) \cite{debye_zur_1912, lindsay_survey_2018, einstein_plancksche_1907, petit_recherches_1819}.
+In addition to these "real" particles, kinetic theory has also been monumental in describing thermodynamic and transport properties in solids in terms of "quasi-particles" \ in reciprocal space (frequency and wavevector) \cite{debye_zur_1912, lindsay_survey_2018, einstein_plancksche_1907, petit_recherches_1819}.
 In 1929, Peierls extended the Boltzmann transport equation to explain transport properties of interacting phonons in dielectric crystals \cite{peierls_zur_1929}.
 In the process, phonon interaction/scattering mechanisms including Umklapp and Normal processes were also proposed.
 For the last few decades, various other phonon interactions (e.g., phonon-defect and phonon-atomic tunneling) have been introduced with much success \cite{hanus_thermal_2021, allen_thermal_1989, simoncelli_unified_2019, sun_high_2020, deangelis_thermal_2018, phillips_two-level_1987, qian_phonon-engineered_2021}.
-Coupled with first-principles calculations, this framework has led to many successful thermal transport predictions against measurements in various solids \cite{togo_first_2015, lindsay_survey_2018}.
+Coupled with first-principles calculations, many normal mode calculations of transport properties have been successfully compared with measurements. \cite{togo_first_2015, lindsay_survey_2018}.

 Despite these remarkable advances in the microscopic understanding of macroscopic properties afforded by kinetic and scattering theories, a fundamental inconsistency remains.
-In gases, atomic degrees of freedom are described in terms of real-space dynamics, namely collisions and translational motion, whereas at the other end of the matter spectrum, solids are instead described using vibrations in the form of phonons in reciprocal-space \cite{moon_heat_2024}.
-These two physical pictures are inherently incompatible: real-space atomic collisions and translations cannot adequately describe thermodynamic and transport properties in solids, nor can vibrations be applied to gases.
-This dichotomy obscures a unified understanding of thermodynamic and transport phenomena in intermediate states of matter, including liquids, solid ionic conductors, and other systems that lie between the idealized limits of simple solids and dilute gases.
+In gases, atomic degrees of freedom are described in terms of real-space dynamics, namely collisions and translational motion, whereas at the other end of the matter spectrum, solids are instead described using vibrations in the form of phonons in reciprocal-space (see Fig. \ref{fig:Overall}) \cite{moon_heat_2024}.
+These two physical pictures are apparently incompatible: real-space atomic collisions and translations cannot adequately describe thermodynamic and transport properties in solids, nor can vibrations be applied to gases.
+This dichotomy obscures a unified understanding of thermodynamic and transport phenomena in intermediate states of matter, including liquids, solid ionic conductors, and other systems that lie between the idealized limits of simple solids and dilute gases \cite{moon_disordered_2025}.